 Have you ever wondered what happens to bees in the winter?

-Well right now bees are just trying to stay warm – just like us!
+For the most part, bees are just trying to stay warm—just like us!
 When the temperature drops into the 50s, all the bees head back home to their hive to spend the winter.
 They huddle together and form what is called a “winter cluster”.

 The only thing bees focus on this time of year is taking care of their queen bee.
 They keep her fed and keep her nice and toasty warm.
 But it’s no vacation in the hive because our friends the bees stay in constant motion to keep the hive close to 80 degrees inside!